kbiakov/CodeView-Android/README.md

 Didn't found yours?
 Please, open issue to show your interest & I'll try to add this language in next releases.

 ## List of available themes
-1. Default (simple light theme)
+1. Default (simple light theme).
-2. Solarized Light
+2. Solarized Light.
-3. Monokai
+3. Monokai.

 ## Contribute
 1. You can add your theme (see [ColorTheme](https://github.com/Softwee/codeview-android/blob/master/codeview/src/main/java/io/github/kbiakov/codeview/highlight/CodeHighlighter.kt) class).
 Try to add some classic color themes or create your own if it looks cool.
 You can find many of them in different open-source text editors.<br>
-2. If you are strong in a regex add missed language as shown [here](https://github.com/Softwee/codeview-android/blob/master/codeview/src/main/java/io/github/kbiakov/codeview/highlight/prettify/lang/LangScala.java).
-You can find existing regex for some language in different sources of js-libraries, etc, which plays the same role.<br>
+2. If you are strong in regex, add missed language as shown [here](https://github.com/Softwee/codeview-android/blob/master/codeview/src/main/java/io/github/kbiakov/codeview/highlight/prettify/lang/LangScala.java).
+You can find existing regex for some language in different sources of libraries, which plays the same role.<br>
-3. Various adapters also welcome, customization is unlimited.
+3. Various adapters also welcome.

 ## Author
 ### [Kirill Biakov](https://github.com/kbiakov)